Empowered Women Book Club

 About the Book Club

-Meetings take place every other month.
-We'll read from a variety of memoirs written by women from different cultures, upbringings, ethnicities, identities and points of view.
-The common thread is finding one's voice, defying patriarchical expectations, pursuing independence, and finding freedom.
+Meetings take place about once a month.
+We aim to read memoirs written by women of different cultures, identities and points of view.
+The common thread is making bold choices, defying patriarchal expectations, and finding one's voice in the pursuit of freedom, agency, and power.

 Upcoming Meetings – 1PM EST / 6PM UK time